Poiscaille/carnaval/README.md

 A `validate` method can be given as an `options` attributes to validate every class instance before creation.
 If validation and immutability are configured, validation is done first.

-With validation and immutability, and object is always valid, because each of its update is validated (_if validation is done solely with a middleware, is leave the object updates invalidated_).
+With validation and immutability, an object is always valid, because each of its update is validated (_if validation is done solely with a middleware, it leaves the object updates invalidated_).